This section shows the industries where the majority of people in this occupation work. The data is based on the 2016 Census.

 In the 9619: Other labourers in processing, manufacturing and utilities* occupational group, 76.2% of people work in:

-The employment outlook [pdf] in this occupation will be influenced by a wide variety of factors, including:
+Employment outlook is influenced by a wide variety of factors including:

 - Location in Alberta